Territory of the Popular Forces

 During the Gaza war, the Popular Forces, an anti-Hamas, Israeli-backed, and allegedly Islamic State-linked armed group, has claimed control over large amounts of the Gaza Strip that are currently under Israeli military occupation.

-The Popular Forces' claimed territory, where more than 2,000 Palestinian civilians live according to the group's leader Yasser Abu Shabab.
-If true, this is the first area in Gaza not administrated by Hamas since 2007.
+This was the first area in Gaza not administrated by Hamas since 2007.

-The group claims control of Al-Bayuk as its headquarters, eastern Rafah, eastern Khan Yunis, and humanitarian aid routes near the Kerem Shalom border crossing.
-It says it has freedom of movement in the wider Rafah area.
-Furthermore, the Peopleʻs Army Northern Forces, which reportedly operates as part of the Popular Forces, has claimed control over several areas in northern Gaza.
+The group claims Al-Bayuk as its capital, and controls parts of eastern Rafah, Khan Yunis, western Rafah, and humanitarian aid routes near the Kerem Shalom border crossing.
+The Popular Forces have freedom of movement in the wider Rafah area.
+Furthermore, the Popular Army – Northern Forces, which reportedly operates as part of the Popular Forces, has claimed control over several areas in northern Gaza.

 Background

-Before the war, the land presently administrated by the Popular Forces belonged to the Tarabin Bedouin tribe, of which Yasser Abu Shabab is a member.
+Before the war, the land presently administrated by the Popular Forces belonged to the Tarabin Bedouin tribe, of which Yasser Abu Shabab was a member.

-The last attempt by a rival Palestinian group to rebel against Hamas also happened to take place in the Rafah Governorate.
-In 2009, Jund Ansar Allah, a Gazan Salafi jihadist group, engaged in clashes with Hamas forces after declaring the establishment of an Islamic emirate in Gaza.

-History

-Establishment of a new administration
+Territory

+In Southern Gaza

 In late May 2025, the Rafah Governorate came under full Israeli operational control following its successful Rafah offensive against Hamas, in which the Popular Forces participated.
 As of 27 June, the group was reportedly in control of eastern Rafah, enjoyed freedom of movement in the wider Rafah area, and was working on building an independent administration.
 By August, The Washington Post was describing the Popular Forces as "the de facto authority in southeastern Gaza".

+The group claims Al-Bayuk, in Southern Gaza as its capital.

+In Northern Gaza

+On 14 October, the Popular Forces-aligned Popular Army – Northern Forces claimed it had taken control of several areas in northern Gaza, and warned Hamas forces against approaching their territories.
+Its flag featuring the logo of PANF, is displayed on its vehicles and facilities within its territory.

+Government

+After consolidation of Popular Forces control, Abu Shabab began launching a recruitment drive to staff “administrative and community committees,” including doctors and nurses, engineers, teachers and public relations experts.
+More than 2,000 Palestinian civilians live under the Popular Forces' administration.

+Public services

-After consolidation of Popular Forces control, Abu Shabab began launching a recruitment drive to staff “administrative and community committees,” including doctors and nurses, engineers, primary schoolteachers and public relations experts.
-The Popular Forces began setting up checkpoints in Israeli occupied territory to screen convoys of international aid workers entering Gaza, and claimed they were providing security to aid trucks.
-Abu Shabab also said that they have built schools, health centers and other civilian infrastructure.
+The Popular Forces began setting up checkpoints in Israeli occupied territory to screen convoys of international aid workers entering Gaza, and claimed they were providing security to aid trucks and civilians.
+Abu Shabab also said that they have built schools, health centers and other civilian infrastructure, Sky News also reported that medical facilities, a school, and a mosque have been built by the Popular Forces.
+According to Abu Shabab, civilians within its territory were enjoying a better quality of life, untouched by the humanitarian crisis elsewhere in Gaza.

+Relations

 On 24 July, The Wall Street Journal published an opinion piece written by Abu Shabab, where he called on the United States and Arab countries to recognize the Popular Forces' administration.
-He also claimed armed patrols were providing security and that civilians in the area were enjoying a better quality of life, untouched by the humanitarian crisis elsewhere in Gaza.

-According to Mondoweiss, the territory claimed by the Popular Forces could be used to concentrate 600,000 displaced Palestinians, and the United Arab Emirates and Gaza Humanitarian Foundation (GHF) may be involved in this project.
+Proposed Transitional Government of East Gaza

++972 Magazine claimed that shortly before his death, Abu Shabab was discussing a plan with current leader Ghassan Duhine to form a "Transitional Government of East Gaza", modeled loosely on Sudan’s Rapid Support Forces.